 3rd Offense DUI Reduced to Charge of Reckless Driving

 A 3rd DUI offense where the Breathalyzer results were challenged, ending with a reduced charge of reckless driving.

 Mr. Head has written numerous books on the topic of DUI law, and has contributed to several others.
 He is the co-author of The Georgia DUI Defense Trial Practice Manual, 101 Ways to Avoid a Drunk Driving Conviction, and author of The DUI Book, which was written for the average citizen who has been accused of driving under the influence.
-The DUI Book has proven so popular that Mr. Head has been asked to co-author state-specific editions with other attorneys, and has helped edit and write books in NY, CA, FL, MI, TN, NJ, VA, and WA.
+The DUI Book has proven so popular that Mr. Head has been asked to co-author state-specific editions with other attorneys, and has helped edit and co-author books in NY, CA, FL, MI, TN, NJ, VA, and WA.

-1. What are the penalties for DUI in Georgia?
+1. What are the penalties for DUI?

-2. What is the penalty for refusal in Georgia?
+2. What is the penalty for refusal?

 3. What is the Georgia implied consent law?

 The implied consent law started out as a legal fiction, which states that anyone who drives on Georgia's roads --- by doing so --- gave permission to test their blood alcohol level, if suspected of drunk driving.
 Any failure to submit to an implied consent breath or blood test after arrest can cost you the right to drive.
 Today's implied consent laws and DUI law covers drugs other than alcohol.

 4. What is the 10 day letter for ALS?

 Like the DUI / OWI laws in most states, when you are arrested for DUI in Georgia, your driver's license is confiscated, and you receive a sheet of paper that acts as a temporary driving permit.
 You MUST file an administrative license appeal within 10 business days to save your ability to drive.
 Call a Georgia lawyer who is a DUI specialist immediately.